Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 According to Dictionary.com, “safe” is defined as follows:

-With this definition in mind, there is really nowhere in the world that is 100% safe.
+With this definition in mind, no place in the world is 100% safe.
 The risks are just different from place to place.

 I believe that the ability to anticipate and prepare for the potential risks you face dictates your level of safety.